Quantitative and Qualitative Analysis

 Quantitative and Qualitative Evaluation

-SHADAC staff have experience designing and conducting both program and initiative-level evaluations.
+SHADAC staff have experience designing and conducting both program- and initiative-level evaluations.
 In addition, we provide technical assistance related to assessing, monitoring, continuous improvement, performance measurement, and evaluation of health policies and programs, delivery system and payment reforms, and innovation in the Medicaid program.
-Our most recent program evaluation expertise is formative or descriptive in nature and relies on both qualitative and quantitative data collection and analysis methods, including document reviews, key informant interviews, focus groups, case studies, and secondary data analyses.
+Our more recent program evaluation expertise is formative in nature and relies on both qualitative and quantitative data collection and analysis methods, including document reviews, key informant interviews, focus groups, case studies, and secondary data analyses.

 Related SHADAC work

 Click on any title below to learn more about the project.